Grimwald-SMP/grimwald-knowledge-base/docs/standards.md

 ## **Links**
 - Use **internal links** for cross-references to other parts of the knowledge base (e.g., [see the Contributing Guidelines](contributing.md)).
-- **External links** should open in a new tab and should be relevant to Grimwald, such as linking to resources or tools directly used on the server.
+- **External links** should be relevant to Grimwald, such as linking to resources or tools directly used on the server.
 - Use **clear link text** that describes the destination (e.g., “Click here for the economy setup guide” instead of “click here”).

+---

 ## **3. Content Guidelines**